Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Basic Setting

-Following the notation, we have the relationship $d^{(i)*}y^{(i)} = \tilde{y}^{(i)}$ between the aligned and non-aligned labels.
+Following the notation, we have the relationship $d^{(i)*}y^{(i)} = \tilde{y}^{(i)}$ between the aligned and non-aligned targets.
 In practice, the images are not continuous, but instead only samples of the images are available, i.e. the pixels or voxels.
 Hence in reality, the mapping $d^{(i)*}$ equals to interpolating the image at the locations defined by the deformation, and we use linear interpolation.

 In this work, we study a setting where we are trying to learn a function $F$ which is a neural network such that $F(x^{(i)}) = y^{(i)}$.
-To do this, we simultaneously try to learn a second neural network, or as it turns out, multiple networks for predicting $d^{(i)}$.
+To do this, we simultaneously try to learn a second neural network, or, as it turns out, multiple networks, for predicting $d^{(i)}$.
+However, during test time we still only want to use the network $F$.